13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 12. Life Experience

 Life gives you experiences just by being alive; the more life you live, the more skills you will have.
-Exceptional leaders start young in their positions and learn through experience what they need to change to become great.
+Exceptional ones start young in their positions and learn through experience what they need to change to become great.

 Winston Churchill, a great leader, had an epic failure early in his political career during WWI when he decided to attack Turkey at Gallipoli.